stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 * The ranges of the interpolators are dependant on the algorithm to calculate the point on the unit-sphere (see below).

-* The interpolator ranges in future may need to be mutable, i.e. currently we assume the range is the entire viewport.
+* The interpolator ranges in future may need to be mutable, i.e. currently we assume the ranges are linearly interpolated across the entire viewport.

 * The interpolator class will be expanded with additional functionality in subsequent chapters.